bytesapart/hungergames/README.md

 floating point value, such as 0.25. <br>
 Browser: The browser you want to use.
 Either "Chrome" or "Firefox".
 Defaults to Chrome.<br>
 OTP: Either to manually enter the OTP or to automate it.
 Values are "Auto" or "Manual" Defaults to "Auto". <br>
+Proxy: Whether to use Proxy or not. <br>

+Please Note: The portal rate limits if there are way too many searches in a short duration.
+The ideal time is 5 seconds per search.
+This can lead to slots being booked, therefore, even with the bot there is a chance that you may not get the slot.

+If you know the timing when the slots will open, the below Chrome extension is the best bet.

 Another way to automate without the automated logging-in and out is: https://chrome.google.com/webstore/detail/cowin-bot/ipdhilmkmmbfeilncgchfdabkpnhbeog